EASME

 Grant in 2018

-Colzyx AB is a biotechnology company based in Lund, Sweden, specializing in innovative wound care solutions.
-Established in 2012, the company focuses on developing bioactive wound dressings that leverage groundbreaking research from the Medical Faculty at Lund University.
-Colzyx's products utilize the alpha-3 chain from human collagen VI, which has shown remarkable wound healing and antimicrobial properties.
-By harnessing powerful biological regeneration mechanisms, these dressings not only accelerate the healing process for both active and chronic wounds but also provide protection against a wide range of bacteria, including multidrug-resistant strains.
-This approach aims to enhance patient outcomes by promoting rapid wound closure and minimizing the risk of bacterial infections.
+Colzyx AB is a biotechnology company based in Lund, Sweden, founded in 2012, specializing in innovative wound care solutions.
+The company leverages groundbreaking research from the Medical Faculty at Lund University, focusing on the alpha-3 chain of human collagen VI, which has shown significant wound healing and antimicrobial properties.
+Colzyx develops bioactive wound dressings that harness these biological mechanisms to enhance the wound healing process while effectively combating a wide range of bacteria, including multidrug-resistant strains.
+Their products are designed to treat both active and chronic wounds, promoting rapid closure and reducing the risk of infections, thereby improving patient outcomes.

 Xzero is a Swedish company that has spent 20 years in R&D for a new technology for process water in the micro- and nanoelectronics industries.
 The basic idea is to recycle the water from waste water into Ultrapure Water.
 The most recent challenge has been to remove nanoparticles in order to make sure these are not spread in the environment and not enter the Ultrapure Water used in cleaning of the nanoelectronics.
 Third party tests done by The Royal Institute of Technology and Swedish Environmental Research Institute (Sweden), Clarkson University (US), Manta Inc(US) and Anton Paar (Austria) have confirmed that Xzero technology is more efficient than existing technologies in removing nanoparticles from water.
 In January 2015, Xzero started to industrialize the technology in co-operation with researchers at the Royal Institute of technology in Stockholm, Sweden and at the leading European organization for microelectronics development – imec in Leuven, Belgium.
 Testing of the first full scale prototype of the industrialized equipment commenced in August 2016 and final industrialized equipment is slotted to be delivered to imec during the first half of 2019.
 In order to complement the researchers already working on the project, Xzero is recruiting experienced and professional engineers for the industrialization work and experienced sales people for tha marketing.
 In the commercialization phaseXzero will continue working with imec.
 Imec has offices in Belgium, the Netherlands, Taiwan, USA, China, India and Japan and a staff of about 2,400 people including several hundred of industrial residents from leading international nanoelectronics companies.
 Through imec we will be able to reach the largest part of Xzero’s future customers.